sahinra/OOD_Task1/README.md

 # OOD_Task1
-Visitor design pattern was used.
+This is one of the tasks that was solved in C# during the Object Oriented Design course and Visitor design pattern was used.